wp-plugins/kb-advanced-rss-widget/README.txt

 Begin by looking at the source code for the feed.
 But note that Wordpress parses feeds in ways that you might not expect.
 After you've installed my widget, you can add `?kbrss=http://path.to.feed/` to your blog's URL to see exactly which fields are available.
 (You'll need to be logged in as an admin to do this).

 If you see that there is a field called `title` (there probably is), you would include this in your widget's output by writing `^title$`.
 You would probably want to wrap this in some HTML, like this: `<li>^title$</li>`.
-Look under the "Instructions" tab for more details about how to display RSS feeds the way you want them in your sidebar.
+Look under the "Other Notes" tab for more details about how to display RSS feeds the way you want them in your sidebar.

 If all you see is `array()`--or worse, an error message--then there's a good chance that the feed in question is not an RSS feed, at least not one that the Wordpress parser knows how to handle.

 = How do I trim the length of an RSS field? =

-Check out the "Instructions" tab.
+Check out the "Other Notes" tab.

 = Some of the available fields are arrays! =

 No problem.
-Check out the "Instructions" tab.
+Check out the "Other Notes" tab.

 = I have a question that isn't addressed here. =